 Or, Click Here to download unz550xA.ami (163k), the same program in self-extracting form.
 (CD to the directory where you want to unpack it and enter “unz550xA.ami” as a command at the CLI prompt.)

-Another obstruction besides the old encryption law was the bogus patent on LZW compression held by Unisys, an outfit which behaved like complete assholes in trying to stop everyone from using compression algorithms that have been treated as public domain for decades, and are an integral part of some widely used file formats such as GIF, without paying them first... even if your software is free!
-Fortunately the patent is now expired, but what this means is that until the next upgrade, existing versions of UnZip 5.x cannot decompress "shrunk" archives created by PKZip 1.1 or Zip 1.1, and to decompress them you need to either get an old version or a PKWare version, or recompile UnZip yourself with unshrink support activated.
+Another outdated obstruction besides the old encryption law was the bogus patent on LZW compression held by Unisys, an outfit which behaved like assholes in trying to stop everyone from using compression algorithms that have been treated as public domain for decades, and are an integral part of some widely used file formats such as GIF, without paying them first... even if your software is free!
+Fortunately the patent is now expired, but what this means is that the version of UnZip available here (which predated the expiration) cannot decompress “shrunk” archives created by PKZip 1.1 or Zip 1.1, and to decompress them you need to either get an old version or a PKWare version, or recompile UnZip yourself with unshrink support activated.
 (The support is still there in the source code.)
-Or, contact some person such as me who is able to recompile it for you.

-This version of UnZip also no longer supports "reduced" archives, because the unreduce code is the one piece of source that violates the stringent requirements for "free software" promulgated by people like the Free Software Foundation (the GNU bunch).
-Nobody used "reduce" anyway.
-The unreduce source is available separately from Info-ZIP's site.
+This version of UnZip also no longer supports "reduced" archives, because the unreduce code is the one piece of source that violates the stringent requirements for “free software” promulgated by people like the Free Software Foundation (the GNU bunch).
+Nobody used “reduce” anyway.
+If for some reason you want it, the unreduce source is available separately from Info-ZIP’s site.

-The final compatibility issue is with the "deflate64" compression recently added to the Zip format by PKWare, the company that originally developed Zip.
-Support for deflate64 decompression apparently works dependably, but may not have been sufficiently tested yet.
-When Zip 3.0 is ready, it will probably include deflate64 support along with (finally!) support for split multivolume archives.
+The final compatibility issue is with the “deflate64” compression recently added to the Zip format by PKWare, the company that originally developed the Zip format.
+Support for deflate64 decompression apparently works dependably, but may not have been sufficiently tested yet at the time these builds were made official.

 You can now download the original Uedit 4 release here.
 It is split into three archives, because that is how it was released, and there are some filenames that don’t combine smoothly into a single archive.
 The files are:

-(I recently bought a 2000 MHz Pentium 4 with 512 megs of ram, and for the first time in my life I am seeing Windows 2000 run without godawful lagging.
-That's how much computer it takes.
+(I then bought a 2000 MHz Pentium 4 with 512 megs of ram, and for the first time in my life I saw Windows 2000 run without godawful lagging.
+That’s how much computer it took.
 At this speed, the Amiga emulator is now roughly as fast as my real Amiga 3000 was before it died.)

 back to my home page